oussema286/fordead_package/docs/Installation.md

 ## Pypi install

-Virtualenv is recommended in order to avoid side effects on other installed packages: see [Creation of a virtualenv](https://docs.python.org/3/library/venv.html)
+Virtualenv is recommended in order to avoid side effects on other installed packages: see [Creation of a virtualenv](https://docs.python.org/3/library/venv.html).

 ### Requirements

-Fordead depends on rasterio for raster manipulations: see requirements for [Rasterio](https://rasterio.readthedocs.io/en/stable/installation.html)
+Fordead depends on Rasterio for raster manipulations: see requirements for [Rasterio](https://rasterio.readthedocs.io/en/stable/installation.html).

+Git may also be needed [git](https://git-scm.com/).

 ### Install